mika-long/vis-decode/public/vis-decode/assets/testing.md

-# Trial begins after this page
+# Experiment Begins

-Good job on finishing the training trials!
+Excellent work completing the training!

-Now, you will start the actual testing trials.
+You are now ready to begin the actual experiment.
+During these trials, your performance **will impact** your bonus payment.

-Remember that your performance on the trials **will impact** your final bonus payment.
+Please take your time and perform each task to the best of your ability.